 - locating the manifest in a suitable location for emergency services.

 Major hazard facilities

 Major hazard facilities also have specific duties for emergency planning under the WHS Regulation.

-- Chapter 6 Emergency preparedness in Managing risks of hazardous chemicals in the workplace code of practice 2013.
+- Chapter 6 Emergency preparedness in Managing risks of hazardous chemicals in the workplace Code of practice 2021 (PDF, 1.24 MB)

 - Emergency planning: A guideline for hazardous industry (PDF, 4.56 MB)

 - Emergency Management sections of the various Australian Standards for dangerous goods